andreipfeiffer/css-in-js/README.md

 ✅ **Code splitting**
 Components used only in a specific route will only be bundled for that route.
 This is something that Next.js performs out-of-the-box.

+✅ **Global styles**
+All solutions offer a way to define global styles, some with a separate API.

+✅ **SSR**
+All solutions are able to be Server-Side Rendered by Next.js.

 ❌ **No component deduping**
 If a component is imported by 2 different routes, it will be send twice to the client.
 This is probably a limitation of Next.js and probably could be fixed with module federation, currently not supported in Next.js 10.